 So here it is, Spring in the Northeast.
-Things are starting to bloom, which is lovely after the dreary end that Winter left.
+Things in full bloom, which is lovely after the dreary end that Winter left.

 I’m living in Kingston, NY, where I’ve been for over a decade… I’ve found more of a sense of community here than any place I’ve ever lived.
 Not sure how much of that is the city, and how much is me… I suspect it’s a little of both.